 A Database Management System is a system that allows multiple users to access, create and modify data entries in a database.
 The program is a multiuser application that will allow multiple users to access and change records easily, whilst maintaining the integrity of the data and also ensuring the security of the Database, with user accounts that limit particular users to editing particular entries and making sure that a malicious user can not compromise the Database.
 MySQL uses user passwords for each database helping with security.

 The database management software will also provide the ODBC driver for connecting the Database to other Databases easily, translating the particular SQL statements into the language that the other Database can understand.
-There are different types of databases, flat, hierarchical, relational and network are different ways that the database organises the data.
+There are different types of databases, flat, hierarchical, relational and network are different ways that the database organizes the data.
 This can affect the way that the data is accessed.
 A DBMS will include a Structured Query Language allowing the user to access the data using an SQL query.

 Another way to speed up queries that was developed in the 1980s is using a smaller database to store information about the most used queries, this called indexing is the same as the Windows search index and the Apple iPod music database.
 The purpose of the DBMS is to make looking up data in a Database very easy.
 The interface using SQL language allows natural language queries that make looking up data by typing a simple query that is able to search through many tables of data to find what you are looking for.